SaltyyCode/Jeux-en-c/README.md

 - Clone the repository to your local machine.
 - Navigate to the folder of the game you want to play.
 - Compile the source code using a make command
-- Run the generated executable file.
+- Run the generated executable file or use ./*generated execuatble file* -h for help and usage.

 Contributions:
 Contributions are welcome!
 If you have any suggestions for improvements, bug fixes, or even ideas for new games to develop, please don't hesitate to open an issue or submit a pull request.